braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium.md

 ## Set Up Overview

-To get going with your Tealium/Braze integration,
-1. Take note of and prepare for your integration by [adhering to the requirements and pre-requisites](#pre-requisites).
+1. Adhere to the requirements and pre-requisites
-2. Pick your integration type.
+2. Pick your integration type
-4. Set up [mappings](#methods) for your integration.
+4. Set up mappings for your integration
-5. [Test your integration](#step-3-test-your-integration) to ensure data is flowing smoothly between Braze and Tealium.
+5. [Test your integration](#step-3-test-your-integration) to ensure data is flowing smoothly between Braze and Tealium

 ## Pre-Requisites